sigmf/SigMF/extensions/spatial.sigmf-ext.md

 }
 ```

-Here is an example of a 4 element aperture with square geometry in the XY plane:
+Here is an example of a four element aperture with square geometry in the XY plane:

 ```json
 {